SharifH/fundamentals/05_chapter/08_lesson.md

 ```
 This will return any elements that have the class `special`.
 In the above example, this will return a NodeList containing the second and third list items, since they both have the class `special`.

+___

 ####Working with NodeLists

-Any time there is the *potential* for a method to return more than one element, such as with `getElementsByClassName()`, `getElementsByTagName()`, and `querySelectorAll`, a NodeList will be returned.
+Any time there is even the *potential* for a method to return more than one element, such as with `getElementsByClassName()`, `getElementsByTagName()`, and `querySelectorAll`, a NodeList will be returned, *even if only one element is found that matches the query*.

-These NodeLists are **collections** that are numbered similar to the arrays we looked at in Unit 2.
+These NodeLists are **collections** that are numbered similar to the arrays we will be looking at in Unit 6.

-We can select a single item to work from using array syntax (our trusty square brackets).
+When we get this list, we can select a single item from that list to work with using array syntax – a set of square brackets.

 For example, above we saw that `document.getElementsByTagName('li')` returned seven list items.
 The NodeList that was returned would look like this: